-Continuing to a middle manager with an AAT qualification, you’d earn an average of £34,000 per year and if you progress further to director level, you could expect to earn an average of £43,000.
+Continuing to be a middle manager with an AAT qualification, you’d earn an average of £36,000 per year and if you progress further to director level, you could expect to earn an average of £46,000.

 Average Salaries by AAT Membership Status

-Students working towards an AAT qualification have an average salary of £19,000 to £21,000.
-This rises to £28,000 for full members with MAAT status who have completed the AAT Professional Diploma.
+Students working towards an AAT qualification have an average salary of £22,000.
+This rises to £30,000 for Full members with MAAT status who have completed the AAT Professional Diploma.

-Each of the salaries listed in the survey has risen from the 2017 version of the survey, with some average salaries rising by up to 8%!
+Most of the salaries listed in the survey has risen from the 2019 version of the survey, with some average salaries rising by up to 9%!

 About the Methodology

-This survey was conducted in March of 2019.
-AAT gained 14,286 responses from their members through their market research partner, Caledonia Market Research.
+This survey was conducted in March 2021.
+AAT gained 14,788 responses from their members through their market research partner, Caledonia Market Research.